 This course is intended to serve as a capstone experience for the Exercise Science student.
 This is a course in which the student will demonstrate all that they have learned throughout the program through papers and presentations.
 Students registering for 3 credits will have 2 credits standard lecture and 1 credit field experience with 60 contact hours.
 Students registering for 2 credits will have 1.5 credits standard lecture and 0.5 credit field experience with 30 contact hours.
 Students registering for 1 credit will have 0.5 credits standard lecture and 0.5 credit field experience with 30 contact hours.
-Students registering for 1 credit will have 0.5 credits standard lecture and 0.5 credit field experience with 30 contact hours.
 Prerequisite: Approval of Program Director.
 As needed.

-PEXS 493B - Practicum in Coaching (1-3 cr hrs)
+PEXS 493B - Practicum in Coaching (4-3 cr hrs)